 A light mussel, asparagus and fresh pea broth, infused with the flavours of south-east Asia

 You don’t normally associate the summer months with soup making, especially broths.
-At this time of year the only soup you’re probably hoping to make is a chilled one to cool yourself off as the mercury rises.
+At this time of year, the only soup you’re probably hoping to make is a chilled one to cool yourself off as the mercury rises.
 I love an iced soup on a hot summers day and have a few in my repertoire.
 Unfortunately it never really gets hot enough here in Dublin to make any of them.
 The summer’s not over yet so I live in hope!

 The short summer also gives cooks time off from stewing, braising, sweating and of course soup making.
 We’re more lightly to be cooking up some bbq or putting together a quick salad.
 But two of my favourite summer ingredients, asparagus and peas, make wonderful soups.
-Most of the time their only made in winter with frozen peas or imported asparagus but give them a go in summer when their at there best, fresh and full of flavour
+Most of the time they’re only made in winter with frozen peas or imported asparagus but give them a go in summer when their at their best, fresh and full of flavour

 Here I’ve teamed them up with mussels in a broth that’s inspired by the flavours of south-east Asia.
 It’s a hot and sour soup with pungent lemongrass and ginger along with a little chilli that provides the necessary heat and a little kick to the soup.

-The thing that I most admire about asian cuisine is the ability of a lot of their ingredients to season and give a real depth of flavour.
+The thing that I most admire about Asian cuisine is the ability of a lot of their ingredients to season and give a real depth of flavour.
 In the west, if we need to season something we only really have salt.
-With asian cuisine you have soy, fish sauce and anchovy.
+With Asian cuisine, you have soy, fish sauce and anchovy.
 If they want to make it sweet they have honey and tamarind.
 A little more sour and you can add pickled ginger, lemon juice or zest, and of course lime juice or leaf.

 This soup does have one special ingredient though – mussel stock.
 Any time you cook mussels you’re left with a unique tasting stock and you should never let it go down the drain.
 Even if you have no use for it at the time you can freeze it and add it to soups and sauces later.
 It has a wonderful taste of the salty sea.